Dantdmnl/Network_Configuration_Script/README.md

 3. **Follow the Prompts**
    - The script will provide a series of interactive prompts to guide you through configuring your network settings.
+   - If an invalid IP address is entered during static IP configuration, the process will be cancelled and you will be notified immediately.
    - Respond to each prompt with the required inputs.
 ### Method 2 - Run the Script Directly from GitHub:
 1. **Open PowerShell as Administrator**.